cfpb/capital-framework/CONTRIBUTING.md

 1. Go to https://github.com/cfpb/capital-framework and open a pull request to merge `button-fix` into `canary`.

 If you are not a current contributor to Capital Framework, continue using forks by first clikcing the fork button on top of the repository and cloning your fork in step 1.
-You may have to compare changes against forks to file a pull request.
+In the final step, go to https://github.com/cfpb/capital-framework and file a pull request by clicking the link to compare changes across forks.

 ### Testing components locally